Banasura Sagar Dam: Etymology

 The Banasura Sagar Dam is named after Banasura, the son of Mahabali who as per local Hindu mythological belief was a very respected king of Kerala.

 Tourism

 The dam has become a popular tourist destination.
-Many people visit the place to go trekking at the Banasura Hill & speed boating at Banasura Sagar Dam.
+Many people visit the place to go trekking at the Banasura Hill and speed boating at Banasura Sagar Dam.
 The Banasura Hill Resort, located about 20 km from the dam was rated as Asia's largest Earthen Resort by BBC.
-Speed & pedal boats are available & are major hits with tourists.
-Speed boat ride, in particular, is an exhilarating experience & not to be missed.